aaron-grau/curic/javascript/projects/arguments_exercises/README.md

     * Else, it returns itself.
 * Returns `_curriedSum`.

-Intuitively, the `_curriedSum` function keeps collecting arguments and returning itself until it has enough arguments, at which point it actually does the required work of summing.
+If you're confused, think of it this way: `_curriedSum` function keeps collecting arguments and returning itself until it has enough arguments, at which point it actually does the required work of summing.

+## `Function#curry`

-Now that you're all limbered up, write a method `Function#curry(numArgs)`.
+Write a method `Function#curry(numArgs)`.
 This should return a function that will:

 * Collect up arguments until there are `numArgs` of them,
 * If there are too few arguments still, it should return itself.
 * When there are `numArgs` arguments, it should call the original function.
-Prove that you can do this using both `Function.prototype.apply` and the spread `...` operator.
+* Write a version that uses `Function.prototype.apply` and another one that uses the spread `...` operator.

 ** Make sure to call a TA to check over your work if you haven't already! **